 The Fort is open Tuesday to Sunday from 10:00 to 17:00 and closed on Mondays and public holidays.

-The Village in Hatfield is a delightful guesthouse offering a cluster of separate units, perfectly appointed for a comfortable stay.
-We aim to create an urban village atmosphere where travellers from all over the world will feel welcome...
+The Village In Hatfield provides bed and breakfast accommodation in Hatfield, Pretoria / Tshwane.
+The Village in Hatfield is a delightful guesthouse offering a cluster of separate units, perfectly appointed for a comfortable stay in the heart of Pretoria.